stuartellis/sve-personal-website/content/articles/eks-auto-mode.md

 ## Components of EKS Auto Mode

-[EKS Auto Mode](https://docs.aws.amazon.com/eks/latest/userguide/automode.html) configures Kubernetes clusters on EKS with a number of recommended components.
+[EKS Auto Mode](https://docs.aws.amazon.com/eks/latest/userguide/automode.html) adds a number of components for maintenance and AWS integration to each cluster.
+Each of these components is installed and updated on EKS cluster by AWS, so that you can customize the configurations but do not need to carry out any work to use their features.

-The most important of these manage the EC2 instances that the cluster uses as nodes.
+The most important components relate to the cluster nodes.
+EKS Auto Mode always uses [Bottlerocket](https://bottlerocket.dev), a minimal Linux-based operating system that is specifically designed to be used for nodes.
 [Karpenter](https://karpenter.sh/docs/) reads the cluster configuration and automatically launches EC2 instances as needed.
-To ensure that security updates are applied, Karpenter automatically replaces nodes after a maximum lifespan.
-EKS Auto Mode uses the [node monitoring agent](https://docs.aws.amazon.com/eks/latest/userguide/node-health.html) to detect when to reboot or replace nodes.
+To ensure that security issues are resolved, Karpenter also automatically replaces older nodes.
+The [node monitoring agent](https://docs.aws.amazon.com/eks/latest/userguide/node-health.html) detects unhealthy nodes, so that they can be rebooted or replaced.

 > You can customise the behaviour of Karpenter by deploying configuration into the Kubernetes cluster.

-The Karpenter configuration for EKS Auto Mode always uses [Bottlerocket](https://bottlerocket.dev/en/) as the operating system for nodes.
-Bottlerocket is a minimal, locked-down Linux operating system that is specifically designed to be used for container host nodes.

-EKS Auto Mode provides components to integrate the clusters with AWS, such as the [Application Load Balancer Controller](https://kubernetes-sigs.github.io/aws-load-balancer-controller/latest/) and [AWS VPC CNI](https://github.com/aws/amazon-vpc-cni-k8s).
-It includes [CoreDNS](https://coredns.io/) for name resolution, but you must provide a method to register your applications on the cluster with DNS.
+EKS Auto Mode also provides components to integrate the clusters with AWS, such as the [Application Load Balancer Controller](https://kubernetes-sigs.github.io/aws-load-balancer-controller/latest/) and [AWS VPC CNI](https://github.com/aws/amazon-vpc-cni-k8s).
+It includes [CoreDNS](https://coredns.io/) for name resolution, but you must provide a method to register your cluster applications with DNS, such as [ExternalDNS](https://kubernetes-sigs.github.io/external-dns/latest/).
 EKS Auto Mode uses [IAM roles](https://docs.aws.amazon.com/eks/latest/userguide/automode.html) to enable AWS access for identities in the Kubernetes cluster and supports the newer EKS Pod Identities, as well as IAM Roles for Service Accounts (IRSA).

 > [This document explains the differences between IRSA and Pod Identities](https://docs.aws.amazon.com/eks/latest/userguide/service-accounts.html#service-accounts-iam).